Most bone graft procedures come with minimal discomfort, good success, and can be done in our office to minimize costs.

 THE SINUS LIFT PROCEDURE

-The maxillary sinuses are behind your cheeks and above the upper teeth.
-Some of the roots of
+The maxillary sinuses are behind the cheeks and above the upper teeth, and some of the roots of

 the natural upper teeth may extend up into the maxillary sinuses.
 When these upper teeth are